-Anchovies are often used to give a punch of flavor to dishes.
+Anchovies are often used to give a punch of flavour to dishes.
 Here are some tips for pairing them with other food, in order to enjoy them at their best.

 - The savoury notes of anchovy team up beautifully with the pungency of garlic.
 To conjure up the 'flavour of pizza': tomato, a touch of garlic, oregano and anchovy.
 Or try this combination: sweet peppers, anchovy and garlic.